 SOLUTION: START WITH EARLY CI SUCCESSES AND SCALE

-The DGS-EC division is implementing CI and CD using CloudBees Jenkins Platform.
+The DGS-EC division is implementing CI and CD using CloudBees CI.

 The group started by running a few small pilot projects with Jenkins.
 Having gained some experience from these initial proof-of-concept efforts, Bosse lobbied for a more extensive implementation.
 "We defined our targets, which included having all 4,000 plus engineers on our team using Jenkins,” says Bosse.
 "When I talked to management I said that we could try hitting these targets on our own and wait as we build up knowledge, or we could have it faster with support from the worldwide experts at CloudBees.”

-The DCS-EC division worked with CloudBees engineers to develop a Jenkins strategy and set up the infrastructure, which now includes seven production masters and six test masters.
+The DCS-EC division worked with CloudBees engineers to develop a Jenkins strategy and set up the infrastructure, which now includes seven production controllers and six test controllers.